 Electric Bike Classes

-Electric bikes are categorized into classes.
-The class indicates the type of power delivery system the ebike has (pedal-assist or throttle) and the maximum speed that the motor supplies power.
-There are three classes of ebikes:
+Electric bikes are categorized into 3 classes.
+The class indicates the type of power delivery system the ebike has (pedal-assist or throttle) and the maximum speed.

-Class 1 e-bikes- These ebikes offer pedal assist only.
-They are limited to a maximum speed of 20 mph (32 kph).
-After you reach 20mph, the power trails off to zero.
-At that point, you can only pedal the ebike like a normal non-powered bike.
+- Class 1 e-bikes- These ebikes only offer pedal assist.
+They are limited to a maximum speed of 15.5 or 20 mph (25 or 32 kph).
+After you reach the top speed, the power trails off to zero.
+At that point, you can only pedal.
 When your speed drops below 20 mph, the pedal assist activates again.
 Class 1 ebikes can use torque sensors, cadence sensors, or both.
 For most riders, class 1 ebikes are the best choice for bike touring because they are legal in most jurisdictions.

 Pedal assist e-bikes only provide power when you pedal.
 You activate the pedal assist system by pedaling the bike normally.
-A torque or cadence sensor measures your pedaling input and signals the motor when to engage and disengage.
+A torque or cadence sensor measures your pedaling input and tells the motor when to engage and disengage and how much power to supply.

-The motor engages automatically and assists you by making pedaling easier.
+The motor engages automatically and makes pedaling easier.
 The motor only provides part of the pedaling power.
-You must provide pedaling power as well.
 When you stop pedaling, the motor cuts off automatically.

 There are usually 3-5 different pedal assist levels to choose from.
 Level one or ‘eco mode’ only supplies a small amount of assistance.
+You provide most of the pedaling power.
 The highest setting supplies maximum power.
-On the lowest level, you provide most of the pedaling power.
-On the highest setting, the motor provides most of the power.
+In this setting, the motor provides most of the power.

-Pedal assist is also easy to use.
+Pedal assist is easy to use.
 There are no additional controls that you have to worry about.
 You simply pedal normally.
 It’s intuitive.
-Perhaps most importantly, pedal assist systems are legal in most places.
+Pedal assist is legal in most places.

-There are two types of pedal assist systems: torque sensors and cadence sensors.
+There are two types of pedal assist sensors: torque sensors and cadence sensors.
 For bike touring, torque sensors are better.

-Torque sensor pedal assist systems measure how hard you’re pedaling.
-The computer varies the power delivery based on how hard you’re pedaling.
+Torque sensors measure how hard you’re pedaling.
+The computer changes the motor’s power output based on how hard you’re pedaling.
 These systems are efficient and responsive.

-Lower-end pedal assist systems use cadence sensors.
-These sensors measure if you are pedaling.
+Lower-end e-bikes use cadence sensors.
+These sensors only measure if you are pedaling.
+The motor engages when you start pedaling and disengages when you stop.
 The power delivery on these systems can feel a bit less smooth.
 Sometimes there is a lag or surge of power when you start pedaling.

 Throttle Controlled E-bikes

 Throttle controlled ebikes operate like a motorcycle or scooter.
-There is a handlebar-mounted control that allows you to choose the amount of power you need.
-The control can be a twist grip, a thumb lever, or a simple button.
-A throttle allows you to ride the ebike without pedaling.
-Kind of like riding a moped or motorcycle.
+There is a twist grip, a thumb lever, or a simple button on the handlebars.
+This lets you choose how much power you’d like.
+A throttle allows you to ride without pedaling.
 The bike can do all of the work for you.
 Most throttle controlled ebikes also offer pedal assist.

-These throttle systems are responsive and cheap to implement.
+These throttle systems are responsive and affordable.
 There are a number of drawbacks that make throttle systems not ideal for bike touring.
 Most importantly, throttle controlled ebikes aren’t legal in many jurisdictions.
 This limits where you can ride.
 They also offer less range.
 You’ll use more power when you’re not pedaling.
-In addition, they’re a bit less intuitive to use.
-There is an extra control for you to think about.
+There is also an extra control for you to think about.

 Mid Drive Vs Hub Motor E-bikes for Touring